 - Define (or redefine) your goals.
 Are your current goals still valid, or do they need to be altered to reflect changes in your situation?
 Identify what can be changed while also prioritizing goals that will need to remain as planned.

 - Create mini-goals.
 Use a journal or go-to planner to keep track of daily, weekly, and monthly goals.
 This will provide more structure to long-term goals and allow you to track your progress.
-Checking off bite-size tasks creates the momentum to stay on track.
+Checking off bite-size tasks creates the momentum to stay on track and provides a sense of control.

 - Stay mentally active.
 Don’t let too many days go by without thinking about and acting on your goals.
 This can help ensure you don’t accidentally let them fall off your list.
 When it comes to long-term goals, simple examples can include brainstorming who you can network with, checking out resources at your disposal, and/or researching strategies to move things forward.

 - Help others.
 Change is ubiquitous.
-This means in the midst of your own uncertainty, those around you are likely feeling similarly.
+This means in the face of uncertainty, those around you are likely feeling similarly.
 Reaching out to ask others how you can be of help to them is a great distraction from your own stress and contributes to your personal well-being in the process.
 A win-win, as they say.

 - Stay connected.
 We are social creatures.
 Reach out to trusted friends, coworkers, coaches, and family to talk through concerns, ask questions, and learn how they have dealt with change.
-Even if they can’t offer more clarity on what the future holds, communication with those around you can provide a sense of relief and normalcy and keep you aware of potential updates.
+Even if they can’t offer more clarity on what the future holds, communication with those around you can offer a different perspective and provide a sense of relief and normalcy and keep you aware of potential updates.

 Every person manages uncertainty in the best way they know how.
 For some, this time may provide real clarity about what’s important to them.
-For others, the key is to take each day step by step, focusing on finding the next piece they need to make progress.
-Remember to trust your process and be kind to yourself during this time.
+For others, the key is to take each day step by step, focusing on the present moment and finding the next piece they need to make progress.
+Remember to trust your process and be kind to yourself during this difficult time.